-We have four offices in Bournemouth, Southampton, Reading and Brighton which means we cover the counties of Dorset, Hampshire, Wiltshire, Berkshire and Sussex.
+We have five offices in Bournemouth, Southampton, London Kensington, Reading and Brighton which means we cover the counties of Dorset, Hampshire, Wiltshire, London, Berkshire and Sussex.
 The team at Prokil will travel within a 40 mile radius of our bases but if you live outside this radius, the cost will be a little bit higher to account for our fuel costs.

 Prokil are proud members of the Property Care Association (PCA) who are leaders in their field.
 We suggest that you only take advice from certified professionals with recognisable qualifications.
 If your property has been affected by damp, rising damp, mould, ventilation, condensation, woodworm, dry or wet rot, you will need to seek advice from a professional company like Prokil.

 At Prokil, we have the relevant qualifications to provide advice for customers on a wide selection of issues.
 Our surveyors hold qualifications in Structural Survey of Waterproofing (CSSW), Certificated Surveyor in Remedial Treatment (CSRT) and Certificated Timber Infestation Surveyor (CTIS).
 This allows us diagnose damp, rising damp, woodworm or fungal decay problem within properties and to recommend the remedial measures of controlling or treating said issues.

 Our surveyors will use an electronic moisture meter to measure the levels of moisture present in materials throughout a building.
 This enables us to ascertain if there is damp in your property.